 Have you heard the phrase: expectations are just premeditated resentments?
 This can happen when we place expectations on our kids with FASD - but it can also happen to ourselves.
 I was reminded of this lately.

 How are you holding up?
-For those celebrating, only one week to go until Christmas.
+At the time of the original post, only one week to go until Christmas.
 Then it will be over for another year.
 While many try to avoid the overwhelm and excitement at this time of year, it is almost impossible with messages and displays everywhere we turn.
-I can’t promise you a calm Christmas, … Continue reading I’m Dreaming of a Calm Christmas
+I can’t promise … Continue reading I’m Dreaming of a Calm Christmas

 It's been almost two months since I wrote: When Your Child Says I Don't Feel Good.
 We were doing okay for about six weeks.
 But the complaints have started again.
 So I booked a follow up in person visit with our health care provider.